The Ultimate Shrink Sleeves Packaging Troubleshooting Guide

 On the flip side, the sellotape effect — although comparable in appearance — is actually a permanent issue.
 The wet look is more complex in the cause, as it is not caused by moisture.
 The sellotape effect is caused by the refraction of light when two very smooth surfaces come in contact with one another.

-For brand owners and designers who are used to working with labels, other types of shrink sleeves can be a source of frustration.
-It isn’t often that our labels connect, so it makes sense that this step may be overlooked in the design process.
+For brand owners and designers who are used to working with labels, working with shrink sleeves can be a source of frustration.
+It isn’t often that our cut and stack or pressure sensitive labels connect around a container, so it makes sense that this step may be overlooked in the design process.
+The 360 design element on shrink sleeves are one of the most important advantages.
 Sometimes we sound like a broken record when we talk about how important graphics are for packaging to power your brand and stand out on the shelf, but your shrink sleeve design is no different.
 Designers need to recognize that shrink sleeves are three-dimensional and the design needs to come together or overlap at the seam and be considered in the creation of the artwork.

 In terms of graphics, it is also important to consider UPC orientation and placement.
 The shape of your container can significantly affect where the best placement is for a UPC to ensure its scanability.
 Although we can traditionally compensate for shrinkage with the distortion of the artwork, it would be best to place the UPC in a low shrink area and to have the orientation be vertical, as the majority of shrink occurs in the traverse (horizontal) direction.